hv90/ei-mobile/README.md

 and check  with ` netstat -ano | grep -i "5037"`(linux) or `netstat -ano | findstr "5037"`(windows)
 that the server is up and running.
 In some cases you might use `adb kill-server` for restarting it.

-Once the server is ok, simply command `docker-compose up` and the environment will be setted up for developing.
+Once the server is ok, simply command `docker-compose up` and the environment will be set up for developing.

 Also, the dockerfile must have the environment variable REACT_NATIVE_PACKAGER_HOSTNAME filled